rickwysocki/littleGhost/README.md

   categories = '/:title/'
 ```

+IMPORTANT: Add this code to the ```config.toml``` in the root directory of your project, **not** the configuration file in the Little Ghost theme folder.

-### Create Your First Page.
+=== Create Your First Page

-At this point, you're ready to create your first page.
+You're ready to create your first page.
 Follow these steps:

-1. Navigate back to your root project directory in your command-line interface.
+1. Open your site folder in your text editor of choice.
 2. Create a file titled _index.md **in your content directory**.
 3. Add the following front matter:

 ```
 ---